vharsh97/blaze_app/README.md

 can be either taken from gallery or capture a new image using camera.
 Colored bounding box has to be drawn on the image once the fire or smoke is detected as shown in below image.

+# Objectives:-
+* To make an object detection model and deploy it on aws ec2.
+* To make an flutter app and make an api call from the deployed model for fire and smoke detection.

 ## Machine Learning powered Android Application
 This application can detect objects in any of the three ways:
   * Image choosen from Gallery